Recentlystarted/office-tools/_tools/pdf-password-remover.md

         <div class="faq-item">
             <h3><i class="fas fa-file-archive"></i> What file size limits apply?</h3>
-            <p>You can remove passwords from PDFs up to 50MB in size.
-This covers most PDF documents.
+            <p>You can remove passwords from PDFs up to 100MB in size.
 For larger files, consider compressing your PDF first or contact us for assistance with bulk processing.</p>
         </div>
     </div>
 </div>